fooplugins/fooconvert/docs/woocommerce-block-catalog.md

 ## Existing blocks to evolve

-These blocks already exist and should be extended before creating too many near-duplicates.
+These blocks already exist and are still part of the WooCommerce widget toolkit.

 ### `fc/coupon`